baptistepepin/trading-system/README.md

 2. **Insights into Market Behavior**: The project provided valuable insights into the behavior of the BTC/USD market, particularly the effectiveness of trend-following strategies in such a volatile environment.

-3. **Identification of Challenges**: Identified key challenges such as dealing with market volatility, avoiding false signals, and the risk of overfitting the strategy to historical data.

-4. **Lessons in Data Management**: Gained experience in handling and processing large datasets efficiently, an essential skill in the field of algorithmic trading.
+3. **Lessons in Data Management**: Gained experience in handling and processing large datasets efficiently, an essential skill in the field of algorithmic trading.

+4. **Lessons in Multi-Threading**: Learned how to implement multi-threading to run different strategies and receive live data.

 ### Potential Improvements for Future Iterations

 - **Parameter Optimization**: Exploring different SMA periods and other parameters to enhance strategy effectiveness.
 - **Advanced Techniques**: Considering the integration of additional technical indicators, fundamental analysis, and machine learning algorithms for improved signal accuracy.
 - **Dynamic Position Sizing**: Implementing a more adaptive position-sizing strategy based on current market conditions.
-- **Real-Time Testing**: Conducting paper trading in real-time market conditions to further validate the strategy's effectiveness.

 The SMA strategy project for BTC/USD trading represents a significant step in exploring algorithmic trading in the cryptocurrency market.
 It has laid a strong foundation for further research and development in this field, with valuable lessons learned and clear pathways identified for future improvements and refinements.